barryclark/jekyll-now/_posts/2018-8-6-day-twenty-nine.md

 I took some notes on _§5.3 DOLPHOT Output_ because it's a little wordy and I wanted something that's easy to look at and will just tell you what's going on in the output:

-DOLPHOT's Output: '<output>.phot'
+DOLPHOT's Output: 'output.phot'
 ---
-- Another file, '<output>.phot.columns' tells what each column means
+- Another file, 'output.phot.columns' tells what each column means
 - First thing in the file:
   - Goodness of fit values: χ, signal:noise ratio, sharpness, roundness, major axis, object type
     - Source-by-source after astrometric matching using all images